CraigChaus/Sketchy-Mine-/docs/standups.md

 - Vedat is missing, we do not know the progress of his item
 - Filippos, Lukman and Marko is still working
 - Peter is done with task, got new item

+## SCRUM Standup (Group 1) - 1603.2022
+Ana is missing, did not inform the team, everyone else is present

+- Melissa
+  - us01bi04 - finished
+  - starting on us08bi01

+- Craig
+  - starting on us08bi03

+- Vincezo
+  - finished us10us02, us10bi03, us01bi05
+  - will look up into the guessing aspect of the game

+- Daria
+  - ranking page is done with getting data from database
+  - starting on  moderator view of the game

+- Mira
+  - Ending session screen is done, needs a bit of styling